Suggestions for CDs Who Are Bisexual or Homosexual

 Like fellatio, anal intercourse is not a behavior that is restricted to gay men.
 Heterosexual couples sometimes do it, and some married couples do it regularly.
 And, of course, some crossdressers do it.

 For anal sex, using micro-thin condoms and a rich personal lubricant (e.g., K♦Y Jelly) are essential for those who want to avoid its pitfalls.
+Also, begining slowly is essential.
 The tissues that line the anal canal are thin and tear easily.
 Insertion can tear the tissue inside the anus and anal cannel, allowing bacteria and viruses to enter the bloodstream.
 The great majority of people with HIV infection contracted it from unprotected anal intercourse.
 Micro-thin condoms make the in-and-out activity smoother, which makes the sex more enjoyable.
 Personal lubricant increases the smoothness still further and reduces the risk of tearing sensitive anal tissues.
 Micro-thin condoms and personal lubricants do not reduce the pleasure of the activity — many people say they do the exact opposite, increasing the pleasure.

 Sexual intercourse between genetic males is

 prone to giving HIV infections — something no one in their

 right mind should risk — but with today’s micro-thin